-VIEWS | special edition |
+VIEWS |

-Not consciously.
+Not performance.

 Not maliciously.

-AI does not replace people.
+AI did not replace care.

-Humans replace care with judgment first.
+People replace care with judgment first.

 Hesitation—friction—is where care used to live.

-When friction disappears, bad decisions feel clean.
+bad decisions feel clean.

 Wrong directions feel validated.